Kids At Risk Action writes and reports on child abuse issues

 All Adults Are the Protectors of All Children

-As a long time volunteer guardian ad-Litem watching hundreds of abused and neglected children forced through a broken court system that fails miserably in responding to at risk youth or mending the traumas suffered by tortured children*.
+As a long time volunteer guardian ad-Litem I’m watching hundreds of abused and neglected children forced through a broken court system trying hard but failing miserably to mending the traumas suffered by tortured children.*

 Juvenile crime in America is huge.
 9.3 million juvenile arrests between 2007 and 2011.
 About 2/3 of the youth in the JJ system have mental health issues, half of those youth have multiple, chronic, and often dangerous diagnosis.

 Minnesota’s former Supreme Court Chief Justice remarked that “the difference between that poor child and a felon, is about eight years”, and that “90% of the youth in juvenile justice had come through the child protection system”.

 A few hundred years ago Jonathon Swift suggested that the Irish sell their children as stew meat because the English were torturing and killing the children anyway and at least by selling them, the parents would get a small stipend, and the food was not bad (remember that this is satire).

 Swift’s argument holds as true today for families of generationally abused children as it did in 1729.
 Read the rest to see how other states treat ten and twelve year old criminals.